Río Pilcomayo National Park: Flora

 For the purposes of classifying the park's types of plants, the area can be divided into 4 distinct zones.
 One is savanna, which is dominated by the Caranday wax palm, an unofficial emblem of the area, towering over a dense cover of herbaceous plants (especially from the genus Scirpus).
 Other trees include such species as Acacia caven and Prosopis nigra.

 Wetlands are dominated by aquatic vegetation.
 Floating plants include water hyacinths, Limnocharitaceae, Nymphoides and Ludwigia.

 Another distinct zone is adjacent to the Pilcomayo River and its former channels, which are frequently flooded.
 It is dominated by riparian vegetation.
 Figs and sweetwood trees can be found there, covered by many species of lianas, vines and epiphytes.

 The patchy vegetation of the higher lands, forming distinctive "mountain islands", represent the fourth zone.
 Quebracho trees (Schinopsis balansae and Aspidosperma quebracho-blanco) can frequently be found there.

 Fauna

 Higher lands are inhabited by such mammals as the gray brocket, capybara, peccary, howler monkey and puma; birds include chachalacas and rails.
 The maned wolf can be found in the lowlands, along with such birds as the greater rhea and seriemas.

+The Park is also home to jaguars (Panthera onca palustris), whose populations are seriously threatened in Argentina, and this National Park, together with El Impenetrable in Chaco are the last strongholds of the feline in the Argentine Chaco, along with the populations located in the Yungas of Salta and Jujuy, and in the Misiones jungle.

 Aquatic environments are inhabited by storks, herons, roseate spoonbills and ducks.
 There are two caiman species: the broad-snouted caiman and the yacare caiman.
 The fish population includes species from the Hoplosternum that can use atmospheric air and thus tolerate droughts that frequently affect shallow water bodies in the area.